Pokémon X and Y

-X and Y received positive reviews from critics, who praised the advancements in the gameplay and innovations that the developers brought to the franchise.
-The games' visuals and transition to 3D models were well received by critics, though the games' story, characters and linearity received criticism.
+X and Y received generally positive reviews; critics praised the games' visuals and transition to 3D models, though the games' story, characters and linearity drew criticism.
 The highly anticipated games were a commercial success, selling four million copies worldwide in the first weekend, beating their predecessors Pokémon Black and White's record and making them the fastest-selling games on the 3DS.
-As of 30 September 2024, a combined total of 16.65 million copies have been sold, making X and Y the second best-selling games on the system after Mario Kart 7.
+As of 30 September 2024, a combined total of 16.76 million copies have been sold worldwide, making X and Y the second best-selling games on the system after Mario Kart 7.

+A sequel, Pokémon Legends: Z-A, features the redevelopment of Lumiose City (the largest city in Kalos, inspired by Paris, France) and was released for the Nintendo Switch and Nintendo Switch 2 on October 16, 2025.
+It takes place five years after the events of Pokémon X and Y.

 Gameplay

 Pokémon X and Y are role-playing video games with adventure elements, presented in a third-person, overhead perspective.
 They are also the first Pokémon games to include 3D functions compatible with the consoles in the Nintendo 3DS family.
 The player controls a young trainer who goes on a quest to catch and train creatures known as Pokémon and win battles against other trainers.
 By defeating opposing Pokémon in turn-based battles, the player's Pokémon gain experience, allowing them to level up and increase their battle statistics, learn new moves, and in some cases, evolve into more powerful Pokémon.
 Alternatively, players can capture wild Pokémon found during random encounters by weakening them in battle and catching them with Poké Balls to be added to the player's party.
 Players are also able to battle and trade Pokémon with other human players using the Nintendo 3DS's internet features, which were enhanced in the sixth generation games.
 Like with previous games in the series, certain Pokémon are only obtainable in either X or Y, keeping players encouraged to trade with others in order to obtain all Pokémon.